zanesterling/rts/LOG.md

 Should be fun to play with & explore ideas.
 I just need to figure out what the APIs are like for moving windows around.
 Maybe SDL has some stuff?

+---

+Note: would be good to revisit any/all uses of `WorldPoint.x.0` et al and try to replace them with natural point transformation helpers.

 ## 2024-02-23
 What is an improvement I can make to the game?